Juggernaut (character): 2010s

 Cain next appears in Iceman #5, still looking for those responsible who killed his step-brother Charles Xavier.
 He runs into Iceman, who is having family issues of his own.
 Bobby, thankful for the distraction, engages Cain.
-At the end of the fight, Iceman encases Juggernaut in an ice cage and rockets him into the nearby river via ice elevator sling-shot.
+At the end of the fight, Iceman encases Juggernaut in an ice cage and rockets him into the nearby river via ice elevator slingshot.
 Then he creates some ice simulacrum that carry/swim him down river, removing Cain from the area altogether.

 A continuation where Iceman #5 left off, Cain is apprehended by S.H.I.E.L.D. and is being flown to a secure location but gets accidentally summoned by Dr. Voodoo to the X-Mansion.
 Cain fights a mixed team of veterans (Rogue, Quicksilver, Wanda, Dr. Voodoo & Wasp) and newbie (Quicksilver's latest girl-friend: Synapse).
 Once Juggernaut has engaged them, Rogue power punches him away from the team to give them more space.
 Quicksilver attempts to finish the fight quickly by racing Synapse over to Cain to get his helmet off so she can mentally neutralize him.
 Pietro quickly gets the helmet off but finds out Cain's wearing a mental protection skull cap underneath.
 Cain subsequently attacks Synapse, almost killing her.
 More battle ensues and Dr. Voodoo sends his summoned Cyttorak minions to "fix" Cain's armor and thus "sealing" him inside his armor.
 The little Cyttorak builders then carry Cain back into Cyttorak's realm and Doctor Voodoo closes the portal.

+Juggernaut was able to return to Earth and joins the cannibalistic Disciples of Cyttorak at their temple in Thailand but is defeated by Thor in a confrontation over the temple's Warlock's Eye.
+Cyttorak questioned Cain's worthiness after his loss to Thor and had the disciples create an illusionary world to test Cain.
+With the help of a younger version of himself manifest by his mind, Cain was able to free himself from his mental restraints and unleash his full power, passing Cyttorak's test.
+However, Cain was enraged over Cyttorak's meddling with his mind and abandoned the disciples to search for means to get his revenge on Cyttorak.